FDio/csit/docs/report/introduction/methodology_nat44.rst

 Currently used transactions were chosen to be short, so risk of bad behavior is decreased.
-But in MRR tests, where load is computed based on NIC ability, not TRex ability, anomalous behavior is still possible.
+But in MRR tests, where load is computed based on NIC ability, not TRex ability, anomalous behavior is still possible (e.g. MRR values being way lower than NDR).

 Delays
 ______